ibis-project/ibis/docs/source/backends/spark.rst

 PySpark client (Experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-.. currentmodule:: ibis.pyspark.api
+.. currentmodule:: ibis.backends.pyspark

-The PySpark client is accessible through the ``ibis.pyspark`` namespace.
+The PySpark client is accessible through the ``ibis.backends.pyspark`` namespace.

-Use ``ibis.pyspark.connect`` to create a client.
+Use ``ibis.backends.pyspark.connect`` to create a client.

 .. autosummary::
    :toctree: ../generated/